projecte-aina/lm-catalan/README.md

 *: Trained on CatalanQA, tested on XQuAD-Ca.

-For more information, refer to https://club.aina.bsc.es/
+For more information, refer to. _Per a més informació, consulteu el següent enllaç_ https://club.aina.bsc.es/

-_En el següent enllaç hi trobareu més informació_: https://club.aina.bsc.es/.

 ## Demos